pkNFTapi/NFTapi/README.md

+# NFTapi key storage
-# Encrypt and Store ChainSafe API Key using Lit Protocol<br />
+Encrypt and Store ChainSafe API Key using Lit Protocol<br />

 store ChainSafe api as encrypted credential using LIT protocol<br />
 NFTapi API as an exchangable asset stored accessiable from a wallet signature<br />